Tar Wars in Maine

 (print this FUN and Educational activity for your young (and not so young) patients

 *The National Tar Wars Poster Contest has been discontinued.
 However, the MAFP will continue to sponsor a State-Wide Poster Contest as in past years.
-Maine Posters will be judged at the Annual Family Medicine Update in April 2017.
+Maine Posters will be judged at the Annual Family Medicine Update in Spring 2018 - dates to be announced

 Deadline for receipt of Maine posters is: March 1, 2018